mathurinm/celer/README.md

 ## Why ``celer``?

-``celer`` is specially designed to handle Lasso-like problem which make it a fast solver of such problem.
+``celer`` is specially designed to handle Lasso-like problems which makes it a fast solver of such problems.
 ``celer`` comes particularly with

 - automated parallel cross-validation